-Push notifications are engaging messages that gently reminds you that you have an app installed on your smartphone.
-These are short messages that are sent based on your app-behavior (as well as behavior on the website).
-They are non-interruptive and does not interfere with your browsing even if you are not on the app.
+Push notifications are engaging messages that gently remind you that you have an app installed on your smartphone.
+These are short messages that are sent based on your app behavior (as well as behavior on the website).
+They are non-interruptive and do not interfere with your browsing even if you are not on the app.

 Today, push notifications have become an integral part of an automation strategy.
 Marketers are clubbing push campaigns with other marketing campaigns like emails, Facebook ads, and SMS campaigns.
 Infact, the new-age marketers are creating touchpoints across multiple marketing platforms to ensure that engagement keeps happening throughout.

 When consumers have so many options and so many distractions, push notifications serve the innate purpose of nurturing leads and customers.
 After all, marketers can’t take the risk of ‘out of sight, out of mind’ in business.

 Once again, what are push notifications?

 Push notifications are a smarter way of communicating with your target audience even after they have logged out from your app.
 A study by Localytics revealed that 52% of smartphone users have push notifications enabled on their smartphones.